 Here are some of our favorites:

-2. Banol Beach: After the market, Banol Beach is a great place to relax and enjoy your produce.
+2. Banol Beach: After visiting the town, Banol Beach is a great place to relax.
 Known as one of the most pristine beaches in the Philippines, Banol is well worth the effort.

 3. Dine in Style: Coron’s restaurant scene has gone from strength to strength over the years, and there are many impressive restaurants and small eateries to enjoy.